danmt/gamified-board/ADR.md

 - If the cursor is over a section where the active item can be dropped a plus sign is added and a green shadow.
 - If the cursor is over a section where the active item can't be dropped an x sign is added and a red shadow.

+## 5. Task execution flow

+An instruction executes arbitrary code, to make it easier for builders we want to make it so they can do design the flow of execution visually in a graph-like interface.
+While it sounds good on paper, it comes with a set of difficulties, specially for a real-time collaborative experience.

+On one hand we have to figure out the logic of the graph-UX, on the other, we have to come up with a good way to make it collaborative.

+Problem #1: Graph User-Experience

+The execution flow is a directed acyclic graph, it has a root and can have up to N end nodes.
+Users can drag-n-drop the nodes freely to visually arrange the graph.
+Users can select a node or an edge and delete it.
+Users can change the start and/or end of an edge to another node.

+A node is represented by a task, an edge is represented by a follows relation. i.e. A -> B, we say that task A is followed by task B.

+A task can be:

+- Generic code
+- Error
+- Instruction execution

+Edges can have a condition, this means that for A -> B where -> has a condition C, we say that B follows A as long as C is true.

+Problem #2: Real-time experience

+We need a way for the graph to stay in sync across clients.
+One way would be to track each change and mutate the graph's state in firebase, each client just "watches" the graph document as it updates.

+NOTE: Given how complex the real-time experience can get for a graph, it might be better to follow a different UI.